 A Typical Day Aboard

-There are many unique aspects of our Barge & Sail vacations that you don’t experience on one of our traditional tours that utilize multiple hotel stays.
+There are many unique aspects of our Waterways vacations that you don’t experience on one of our traditional tours that utilize multiple hotel stays.
 For example, you only have to unpack your luggage once, you’ll get to enjoy a constantly changing panorama from a different perspective while cruising on the water, and in addition to our Trip leaders, and the ship’s crew will attend to your every need.
-To get a feel for a typical day spent on a VBT Barge & Sail vacation, read the following timeline of events.
+To get a feel for a typical day spent on a VBT Waterways vacation, read the following timeline of events.

 Wake up to a full spread of local breakfast options courtesy of your private, onboard chef.
 Sometimes you’ll have an early adventure to fuel up for.
 For example, one morning in Holland you’ll get an early start in time to catch all the action at the world’s largest flower auction in Aalsmeer from a special gallery, where for a moment or two, you’ll be at the center of the international flower trade.